usf-cs272-spring2022/usf-cs272-spring2022.github.io/_homework/setup-homework.md

   - [General Guides](/guides/general/)
   - [Eclipse Guides](/guides/eclipse/)

-If you do not yet have a Github account, [sign up for a free account](https://github.com/join).
-I recommend choosing a professional username and signing up for the [Student Developer Pack](https://education.github.com/pack)  when you get a chance.
+This includes making sure you have a GitHub account linked to your USF email.
+See the [Getting Started with GitHub](/guides/general/getting-started-with-github.html) guide for details.

 ## Per-Homework Setup
 {: .page-header }

 For every homework assignment, you will need to repeat these steps:

-  1. **Setup your Github repository.**
+  1. **Setup your GitHub repository.**

       1. Find the homework assignment on Canvas.
-For example, go to the [ArgumentMap](https://usfca.instructure.com/courses/1602551/assignments/7115402) assignment on Canvas for the first homework of the semester.
+For example, go to the [{{ site.data.homework.argumentparser.text }}]({{ site.data.homework.argumentparser.link }}) assignment on Canvas for the first homework of the semester.

       1. Click the Github Classroom invitation link and follow the instructions.